ReflectsLight/al-quran.reflectslight.io/packages/typescript/postman/README.md

 ## About

-Postman is a TypeScript library that can download the dependencies <br>
-of a web page, and afterwards display the web page with all of its <br>
-dependencies in-place, ready to use. <br>
+Postman is a TypeScript library that can download the dependencies of a web page, and afterwards display the web page with all of its dependencies in-place, ready to use.

-An example of a dependency could be a font, an image, a script, <br> a stylesheet, and a JSON blob.
-Other formats can be downloaded <br>
+An example of a dependency could be a font, an image, a script, a stylesheet, and a JSON blob.
+Other formats can be downloaded as plain-text.
-as plain-text. <br>

 ## Examples

 ### Progress bar

-The following example demonstrates how postman can be used to download <br>
-fonts, images, scripts, and stylesheets.
-The progress of the download is <br>
-reported in `span.percent`.
-When the download is complete the text <br>
-"Done" will replace the progress tracked in `span.percent`: <br>
+The following example demonstrates how postman can be used to download fonts, images, scripts, and stylesheets.
+The progress of the download is reported in `span.percent`.
+When the download is complete the text "Done" will replace the progress tracked in `span.percent`:

 **/index.html**